atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 What to do first on Zabbix
 ==========================

-!!! very important !!!
-From zabbix web site: go to Configuration / Host and rename:
-=> Host Name = "Zabbix server" to Host Name = "zabbix-server" in the first line (mandatory) => Visible name = "Zabbix server"

 ### rename Zabbix Server
 1. Go to Configuration / Hosts
 2. Select you Zabbix server host